George Piro: Personal life and career

 Born and raised in Beirut, Lebanon of Assyrian heritage, Piro is the son of Mr. & Mrs. Lazar Piro who immigrated to Turlock, California during the Lebanese Civil War when he was 12 years old.
 Turlock is located in California's San Joaquin Valley, which has a large Assyrian population.
 After he graduated from high school, Piro enlisted in the United States Air Force and served as a security policeman.
 After his service in the U.S. Air Force, he began his career in law enforcement with the City of Ceres Police Department in 1989.
 He went to night school to earn a college degree.
 Working his way up the ranks in the Ceres Police Department, Piro became a Criminal Investigator II for the Stanislaus County District Attorney's office, where he investigated felony cases involving career criminals and was assigned to the Stanislaus County Drug Enforcement Agency.
 In 1999, he began his career with the FBI and was assigned to the Phoenix Field Office.

 He speaks English, Arabic and Aramaic (Assyrian) fluently as well as French.

 By 2007, Piro was serving as Supervisor of the FBI's Joint Terrorism Task Force in the Washington Field Office.
 Piro was listed as being a Special Agent in Charge of the FBI Field Office in Miami in January 2017 when he served as the agency's spokesman concerning the FBI's investigation of the Fort Lauderdale airport shooting.

 On October 18, 2017, FBI Director Christopher Wray announced the appointment of George Piro as the Assistant Director of the International Operations Division at FBI Headquarters in Washington, D.C.

+UFC anti-doping program administrator

+On October 12, 2023, the Ultimate Fighting Championship, a mixed martial arts promotion, announced that Piro would be leading the company's anti-doping program.